hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 {::options toc_levels="1..4"/}

-### Conforming to AU Patient Summary
+### Conforming to AU Patient Summary (AU PS)

-Systems claiming conformance to AU Patient Summary will represent digital health information using the content models of AU Patient Summary profiles AND implement the requirements for one or both [AU PS actors](actors.html).
+Systems claiming conformance to AU PS will represent digital health information using the content models of [AU PS profiles](profiles-and-extensions.html) AND implement the requirements of one or both [AU PS actors](actors.html).

 The requirements of the FHIR standard and [FHIR Conformance Rules](http://hl7.org/fhir/conformance-rules.html) apply, and define the use of terms in this guide including the conformance verbs - **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **MAY**.